 This car was far faster than anything I had driven; six seconds a lap faster than my 2016 Ford Focus RS.
 This was an eternity.
 My RS would not even be through the final turn and the Rocket would be done with the front straight and over the finish line.

-I remember taking my time strapping in.
+What did it feel like?
+Well, I remember taking my time strapping in.
 The harness was comforting in it's snugness.
 I was lower in my seat than I am used to.
 The engine roared to life, and the lightweight race flywheel and clutch rattled in anticipation of what was to come.
-Without a rookie stall, the car rolled off and into the pits.
+Without a rookie stall (those would come later, I assure you), the car rolled off and into the pits.
 I went on to the track.
 In the following 15 or so minutes I had 7 months of rust to shake off.
 I also had to get used to a totally new car, in full racing gear that felt foreign to me.
 I hate driving with new shoes.
 And it was cold and a bit damp and my tires still had the stickers on them.